raspberrypilearning/dojo-mentoring/en/step_3.md

 For example:
 + Here on line 30 I see an error in the code that seems to be causing the issue.
 What do you think it could be?
-+ You can change the sprites costume using the purple "Looks" blocks in Scratch.
-Check through the "Looks" blocks yourself and pick which one you think would work best for your project.
++ You can change the sprite's costume using the purple "Looks" blocks in Scratch.
+Check through the "Looks" blocks yourself and pick the one you think would work best for your project.

 --- /collapse ---